 Leadership Overview

-Canadian Media Guild has 4 executives leading key functions including strategy, union representation, and operations.
+Canadian Media Guild has 4 executives leading key functions including strategy, union representation, and operational oversight.

-Driven by democratic principles, Canadian Media Guild champions the rights and interests of media workers across Canada, fostering a collaborative environment for professional growth and advocacy.
+Driven by collective action, Canadian Media Guild champions the rights and interests of media workers across Canada, fostering a democratic and empowered workforce through robust advocacy and member engagement.

-Driven by democratic principles, Canadian Media Guild champions the rights and interests of media workers across Canada, fostering a collaborative environment for professional growth and advocacy.
+Driven by collective action, Canadian Media Guild champions the rights and interests of media workers across Canada, fostering a democratic and empowered workforce through robust advocacy and member engagement.

 Leadership Roles at Canadian Media Guild